Table of Contents

-In an effort to reduce waste, increase and improve recycling, industry leaders, counties, cities, startups and technology companies are launching innovative recycling mobile apps that can make a difference.
-These recycling apps allow users to manage their waste and recycling, find nearby locations for pick-up, discover industry news and insights and increase their knowledge about where items should go.
+In an effort to reduce waste, and increase and improve recycling, industry leaders, counties, cities, startups and technology companies are launching innovative recycling mobile apps that can make a difference.
+These recycling apps allow users to manage their waste and recycling, find nearby locations for pick-up, discover industry news and insights, and increase their knowledge about where items should go.

 Top 8 innovative recycling apps that make a difference

 The first one on our list of recycling apps is Earth911 – an organization that helps people all over the world learn more about recycling by providing ideas that are easy to implement.
 To spread this initiative further, they created the iRecycle app, which helps you find accessible recycling venues in your area, and suggests a million different ways to recycle materials.
 It has one of the largest recycling databases in the world.
-It has a well-designed search directory that allows users to look up products of all types, from automotive to household items, and provides relevant information regarding the drop-off point such as location address, phone number and opening hours.
-The iRecycle app also offers news section that provides the latest information with regards to the waste and recycling sectors.
+It has a well-designed search directory that allows users to look up products of all types, from automotive to household items, and provides relevant information regarding the drop-off point such as location address, phone number, and opening hours.
+The iRecycle app also offers a news section that provides the latest information with regard to the waste and recycling sectors.
 Join the recycling movement!

 2. Gimme 5